 - Challenge-led and problem-focused disciplinary and interdisciplinary research.
 This will be based on 4 key science areas (or work packages (WP)), with an initial 6-month training period in UK Partner Institutes for 12 early career researchers from our developing country partners (Months (M) 0-12).
-This will be followed by 3-year research programmes, based in the Philippines, Indonesia and Tanzania (M12-48).
+This will be followed by 3-year research programmes, based in the Philippines, Malaysia and Tanzania (M12-48).

 - Strengthened support for international research collaboration, enabling reactivity to emerging crises and disseminating expertise to other developing countries.
 The GlobalSeaweedSTAR Fund will provide 100 travel grants (£2k each) and ~20 research/ innovation grants (£5-50k) to applicants from UK and developing countries (M6-42).